dan-hill2802/distributed-node-sample/README.md

 # distributed-node-sample
-Sample app for Distrubuted Systesm with Node.js
+Sample app for Distrubuted Systems with Node.js